One out of every 18 Americans is employed by the tourism industry. The total revenue from hotels in the US was $200 billion in 2018.

 Whether you are answering phones, washing dishes, or cleaning rooms, a little experience in the industry will go a long way when you are ready to open your own hotel.
 You will learn about customer service and gain valuable insight into the business.
 If you are really serious about a future in hospitality, get a degree in hotel management.

-If you know that a local hotel business is not doing well, offer to work for them for a while and do an impressive job.
+If you know that local hotel business is not doing well, offer to work for them for a while, and do an impressive job.
 If the building goes up for sale and you are interested in purchasing it, you will get more than just a passing nod.

 Find Some Financing

 Many start-up companies rely on financing at the onset.
 Some lenders, such as Assets America, specialize in hotel credit lines.

 If you are pitching your idea to wealthy investors, it is important to give them a simplified version of your hotel concept.
 Describe why it is unique, and why an establishment of this kind is currently an unmet need in the neighborhood you are considering.
 Be sure to exude confidence and optimism.

 Give your investor your company’s projections, and let them know whether or not they will be offered an exit strategy.
 Don’t bore them with lengthy explanations.